rsheasby/Serilog-RabbitMQ-Example/README.md

 # Serilog RabbitMQ Example
-Example use case for .NET Core logging through NLog and RabbitMQ
+Example use case for .NET Core logging through Serilog and RabbitMQ